seanswh/seansnotes/Computer_Graphics/week2_5.md

 ```
 /* Allocate and assign a Vertex Array Object to our handle */
 glGenVertexArrays(1, &m_nQuadVAO);
 /* Bind our Vertex Array Object as the current used object */
 glBindVertexArray(m_nQuadVAO);

+ /* Allocate and assign one Vertex Buffer Object to our handle */
 glGenBuffers(1, &m_nQuadPositionVBO);
 glBindBuffer(GL_ARRAY_BUFFER, m_nQuadPositionVBO);
 glBufferData(GL_ARRAY_BUFFER, sizeof(fQuadPos), fQuadPos, GL_STREAM_DRAW);